csrc-sdsu/mole/doc/sphinx/source/examples/Tutorials/Two_Way_Wave_Equation/Two_Way_Wave_Equation.md

 ## Convergence and Accuracy

 Both FD and MD methods use a **second-order accurate** CTCS scheme in time.
-The mimetic method, however, allows **higher-order spatial accuracy** by increasing the mimetic operator order `k`.

 | Scheme | Spatial Order | Time Order | Conservation | Grid Type |
 |---------|----------------|-------------|---------------|------------|